Nano1337/privmedrag/README.md

 ```

 ### FAQ
-TODO (haoli): try installing from scratch again to check reproducibility
 - You might run into `dgl` dependency install issues and will have to install from source.
 Note that installation currently only supported on ubuntu, not on Apple Silicon nor Windows.
 ```bash
 git clone --recursive https://github.com/dmlc/dgl.git